DaniDiazTech/Github-automation/README.md

-# Github automation
+#  Github automation ☕

-This is a program that help you to automate the boring process of creating a project on github.
+This is a program that help you to automate the boring process of creating a project on github.😪

 ## Steps you are avoiding: